iamwrong/knowledge_sharing/software_documentation/README.md

 There are several kinds of documentation, each one addresses a different problem.
 * README.md & other markdown files
 * API Documentation: javadoc, scaladoc, python docstrings, Swagger
-* data types
-* naming
+* Naming
-* inline comments in the code
+* Inline comments in the code
-* commit log
+* Commit log
-* unit tests and tests
+* Unit tests and tests
-* command line parameters
+* Command line parameters

 Apart from the README.md, the remainder of the documentation is mixed with the code, and this is key to be always up to date.